isomerpages/imda-tradetrust/news-and-events/industry-news/_posts/2025-05-23-post-Beijing and Singapore launch Interoperable Digital Documents Against Payment Trade Corporation.md

-China (Beijing) Pilot Free Trade Zone and the Integrated National Demonstration Zone for Opening Up the Services Sector (referred to as the “Beijing Two-Zone Office”) and Singapore’s Infocomm Media Development Authority (IMDA), the world’s first project on <strong>interoperable digital Documents against Payment</strong> (D/P) for paperless live trades was concluded successfully on 9 April 2025.
+China (Beijing) Pilot Free Trade Zone and the Integrated National Demonstration Zone for Opening Up the Services Sector (referred to as the “Beijing Two-Zone Office”) and Singapore’s Infocomm Media Development Authority (IMDA), the world’s first project on<strong> interoperable digital Documents against Payment (D/P)</strong>  <strong>for paperless live trades</strong> was concluded successfully on 9 April 2025.
 This milestone follows the signing of the Memorandum of Understanding (MoU) on International Information Industry and Digital Trade Harbour Cooperation by the Beijing Municipal Commerce Bureau (Beijing Two-Zone Office) and IMDA in December 2023.
 Guided by the Beijing Two-Zone Office and executed by the Beijing Borui Opening-Up Policy Research Institute, this project marks another achievement in Beijing-Singapore digital economy collaboration, introducing a novel interoperable trade finance model for international trade and financial services, paving the way for business-as-usual digital operations.&nbsp;</p>
 <p>It was jointly executed by <strong>COFCO Industrial Food</strong> (also
 known as China Processed Food) and <strong>Yit Hong Pte Ltd</strong> in Singapore, utilising the B2B cross-border e-commerce model (China Customs Code: 9710)